 Kamikaze-go with her.
 Unfortunately, within one month, he died from distemper.

-It was then arranged for Kamikaze's litter brother, Kenzan-go to be shipped
+It was then arranged for Kamikaze's litter brother, Kenzan-go

-until his death in the mid-forties.
+her until his death in the mid-forties.

-History brings us to the restoration of The Japanese Akita-Inu, although
+History brings us to the restoration of The Japanese Akita-Inu, although the

-larger, heavier fighting Akita.
+heavier fighting Akita.

-Much debate has been centred on the origins and restoration of the breed
+Much debate has been centred on the origins and restoration of the breed and

-of the ancient Japanese "The Japanese Akita-Inu is a direct descendent
+the ancient Japanese "The Japanese Akita-Inu is a direct descendent of

-of the Matagi-Inu who's roots are firmly established in the prefectures
+the Matagi-Inu who's roots are firmly established

-of Akita, Iwate and Yamagata.
+in the prefectures of Akita, Iwate and Yamagata.